Accredited Service Provider

 Continuing through the worker’s profile, the next step is to Add New Role.
 Roles are the specific classes of ASP Authorisation for workers.
 Only select roles the ASP company and worker are accredited for by the NSW Department of Planning and Environment, which match their accreditation documentation.

-Workers are required to complete online ASP Authorisation information session, and they will be emailed a link and login details when a role is submitted in the system.
+Workers are required to complete online ASP Authorisation information session, and they will be emailed a link and login details.

-It’s important that you keep all company and worker details up to date.
+It’s important that you keep worker’s details up to date.
 You can login at any time to update your account or their profiles.
-During registration, you may also elect to invite your worker to the Worker Portal, allowing them to maintain their own profile to work on or near Ausgrid’s network.
+During registration, you may also elect to invite your worker to the Worker Portal, allowing them to maintain their own profile to work for Ausgrid.